Tianci-Liu/WebRTC-video-meeting/README.md

 ## **5. Testing Locally (Windows, VS Code)**
 **Before running**
 - Download/Clone this project to your computer
-- Check Node.js and npm are installed in the terminal https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+- Check Node.js and npm are installed in the terminal: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

     ```